Chia-Network/chia-docs/docs/plotting/plotting-hardware.md

 :::info

-The [Gigahorse plotter](https://github.com/madMAx43v3r/chia-gigahorse) from madMAx is a third-party plotter capable of creating compressed plots.
+[Gigahorse](https://github.com/madMAx43v3r/chia-gigahorse) from madMAx is a third-party plotter capable of creating compressed plots.
 Depending on your setup, it may be a viable option, but do keep in mind that this plotter carries a dev fee, as explained in the link.

 :::